-Recent accolades include being included in the World Trade Mark Review's WTR 1000 in 2013 & 2012, awarded the Intellectual Property Magazine Innovation prize in 2010, named in the International Who's Who of Trademark Lawyers for 2009, the Top 100 list of The Most Powerful and Influential People in Fashion in 2008 and The Lawyers Hot 100 in 2007.
+Recent accolades include being named Client Choice Awards winner for IP by The International Law Office for the years 2014 to 2017, included in the World Trade Mark Review's WTR 1000 from 2012 to 2017, awarded the Intellectual Property Magazine Innovation prize in 2010, named in the International Who's Who of Trademark Lawyers from 2009 to 2017, the Top 100 list of The Most Powerful and Influential People in Fashion in 2008 and The Lawyers Hot 100 in 2007.

 Prior to reading law at Durham University Gary spent 3 years with Lombard North Central plc gaining commercial experience and an understanding of how in-house legal teams operate.
 He was articled with Travers Smith Braithwaite in London where he qualified and gained experience in commercial litigation and intellectual property for 9 years.